-Required Action Due Date Sludge Management Plan: The permittee shall submit a management plan for approval if removal of sludge will occur during this permit term.
+Required Action Due Date Sludge Management Plan: The permittee shall submit an updated land management plan for approval if removal of sludge will occur during this permit term.
 The plan shall demonstrate compliance with ch.
 NR 204, Wis.
 Adm.
-Code and at minimum address 1) How and where is sludge sampled; 2) Available sludge storage details and location(s); 3) How will the sludge be removed with details on volume, characterization and how will the treatment plant continue to function during the drawdown; 4) Describe the type of transportation and spreading vehicles and loading and unloading practices; 5) Identify approved land application sites, apply for needed sites, site limitations, total acres needed and vegetative cover management; 6) Specify record keeping procedures including site loading; 7) Address contingency plans for adverse weather and odor/nuisance abatement; and 8) Include any other pertinent information such as other disposal options that may be used or specifications of any pretreatment processes Once approved, all sludge management activities shall be conducted in accordance with the plan.
+Code and at minimum address 1) How and where is sludge sampled; 2) Available sludge storage details and location(s); 3)How will the sludge be removed with details on volume, characterization and how will the treatment plant continue to function during the drawdown; 4) describe the type of transportation and spreading vehicles and loading and unloading practices; 5) identify approved land application sites, apply for needed sites, site limitations, total acres needed and vegetative cover management; 6) specify record keeping procedures including site loading; 7) address contingency plans for adverse weather and odor/nuisance abatement; and 8) include any other pertinent information such as other disposal options that may be used or specifications of any pretreatment processes 60 days prior to desludging.
+Once approved, all sludge management activities shall be conducted in accordance with the plan.
 Any changes to the plan must be approved by the Department prior to implementing the changes.
 No desludging may occur unless approval from the Department is obtained.
 Daily logs shall be kept that record where the sludge has been disposed.